Strike Is Back For a New BBC Series: Recapping Cormoran and Robin’s Story So Far

-Warning: contains major spoilers for The Cuckoo’s Calling, The Silkworm and Career of Evil
+Warning: contains major spoilers for The Cuckoo’s Calling, The SilkworM, Career of Evil AND LETHAL WHITE

 To a childhood friend, he’s Bunsen.
 To his sister, he’s Stick.
 To the colleague whose life he saved, he’s Bob, and to his ex-fiancee, he’s Bluey.
 In the US, they know him as C.B.
 Strike, but in the UK, he’s Cormoran Strike, a Cornish PI operating out of Soho’s Denmark Street.
-He’s the star of four – soon to be five – detective novels by Robert Galbraith (an alias of J.K.
-Rowling), and he’ll soon be back on BBC One starring in his fourth miniseries Strike: Lethal White.
+He’s the star of five detective novels by Robert Galbraith (an alias of J.K.
+Rowling), and he’ll soon be back on BBC One starring in his fifth miniseries Strike: Troubled Blood.

-As it’s been two years since we last saw Cormoran and his agency partner Robin Ellacott in the Strike: Career of Evil finale, here’s a refresher on everything you need to remember from last time around.
+As it’s been over two years since we last saw Cormoran and his agency partner Robin Ellacott in the Strike: Lethal White finale, here’s a refresher on what we need to remember from last time around.

 By chance.
 Robin was assigned to Strike’s Denmark Street office for a week of agency temping as his assistant, but soon found a taste and a talent for the work of a private investigator.
-In the first series, she successfully interviewed for a much higher-paying HR job in a bland city firm, but chose not to take them up on their offer, finding more satisfaction in Strike’s world, despite the disapproval of her accountant fiancé Matthew.
+In the first series, she successfully interviewed for a much higher-paying HR job in a bland city firm, but chose not to take them up on their offer, finding more satisfaction in Strike’s world, despite the disapproval of her then fiancé and now soon-to-be ex-husband Matthew.

 After his mother’s death, he dropped out of Oxford university, where he started dating his former fiancée Charlotte Chapman, and joined the army.
 After losing his lower leg in an explosion in Afghanistan, he transferred to SIB (Special Investigation Branch) and worked as a military police officer, before using those skills to set up his Soho detective agency.